mconfalonieri/external-dns-hetzner-webhook/docs/index.md

 - [Endpoints](./endpoints.md): the endpoints exposed by this webhook.
 - [Metrics](./metrics.md): metrics exposed by this webhook.
-- [Advanced features](./advanced-features.md): advanced features implemented in this webhook:
+- [Advanced features](./advanced-features.md): advanced features implemented in this webhook: zone cache, Hetzner labels, bulk mode.

-  - zone cache
-  - Hetzner labels
-  - bulk mode

 ## Other links